 Can Restructuring Gains Be Sustained Without Ownership Changes?
 Evidence From Withdrawn Privatizations

-By employing a novel, hand-collected sample of withdrawn and completed share issue privatizations (SIPs) we show that both groups undergo comparable restructuring processes over the three years preceding the event.
-We employ a matching procedure to explicitly control for the identified restructuring effect, isolating the ultimate consequences of the ownership transfer from political to private investors on corporate policies and performance.
-We find that, absent the ownership transfer, most of the gains realized during the restructuring process are re-absorbed over the post-treatment period.
-Results are robust to the use of instrumental variables, indicating that the transition from state to private ownership represents a necessary condition for the long-term success of privatization programs.
+By employing a novel, hand-collected sample of withdrawn and completed share-issue privatizations (SIPs) we show that both groups undergo comparable restructuring processes over the three years preceding the event.
+We employ matching procedures to explicitly control for the identified restructuring effect, isolating the ultimate consequences of the ownership transfer from state to private investors on corporate policies and performance.
+We document that, absent the ownership transfer, most of the gains realized during the restructuring process are re-absorbed over the post-treatment period.
+The transition from state to private ownership thus represents a necessary condition for the long-term success of privatization programs.

 Keywords: Privatization, International Financial Markets, Government Policy and Regulation

 Suggested Citation: Suggested Citation